 What Is An Oil’s Smoke Point, and why do I need to know?
-Knowing an oil’s smoke point is extremely important if you intent to use oil in your kitchen at all.
-Everyone uses oil in their cooking process, so being aware of the smoke point is very important.
+Knowing an oil’s smoke point is extremely important if you intend to use oil in your kitchen at all.
+Everyone uses oil in their cooking process at one time or another, so being aware of the smoke point can be valuable.

 What Does Smoke Point Mean

 Stop and think for a moment about “What is an Oil’s Smoke Point?”
 You might be a bit confused by that question and not sure what it means.
 The question is asking exactly what you might guess.
 At what point does an oil or butter reach a temperature that causes it to begin smoking, which is followed soon after by a fire.

 Knowing each oil’s smoke point is especially important if you are planning to deep fry any kind of food.
 Once you reach a specific temperature, for your certain kind of oil, it has the great possibility to catch on fire.
 It releases clouds of smoke, the oil has begun to break down and will soon burn.
 Once it begins to smoke and has broken down, it should be tossed out.

 Smoke points are different for each kind of oil.
 Butter and olive oil both burn easily.
 They are both best when used for sautéing on low heat.
 Vegetable oils are able to withstand higher heat and make better oils for frying.